 We learn that individual, small group, and VIP helicopter rides can be booked from several island locations, and for numerous reasons.
-Perfect for the busy person, or for the executive with a limited timeframe, but wanting to maximise their time in seeing the most of beautiful Bali.
+Perfect for the busy person, or for the executive within a limited timeframe, but wanting to maximize their time in seeing the most of beautiful Bali.

 We return to the ground and land safely (of course), and are offered cool bottled water and a refreshing towel as we ‘find our feet’ again.

 Time has gotten away from us.
 It is nearly 2:00 pm, and after thanking the pilot and Yanie for this fabulous opportunity, we now walk back to our room and prepare to leave the Elephant Safari Park Lodge.
 We quickly arrange our transportation and return to pack our bags.

 If I had the time over again, I’d book more than one night here at Elephant Safari Park Lodge.
 I had no idea there was so much to see and do.

 We drive back into Ubud, and this time we get to ask the driver to stop as we see ladies threshing the rice in the fields beside the road.

 What an amazing two days we’ve just had!

 I had no idea that life would change drastically for me personally after this magical stay.
 You’ll have to wait to see what happens with our next stay in Ubud for me as a single Mum.

 It changes our travel plans and is quite unexpected, but I’ll write about that in another article.

 Phone: +62 361 721480